CONFLICTS OF INTEREST POLICY

 Remuneration of Employees

-The Company removed any direct or inderect link between the remuneration of any of its Employes and Directors and the volume or/and client’s performance activity.
+The Company removed any direct or indirect link between the remuneration of any of its Employees and Directors and the volume or/and client’s performance activity.

-The compliance Officer is the Executive Director of the company and the Risk Manager is to monitor and report on quarterly basis on that risk to the Board of Directors.
-Order Handling
+The Compliance Department, the Executive Director of the company, and the Risk Manager are to monitor and report on the risk to the Board of Directors.

 We place orders on a first come first served basis.
 The volume and price of an order does not determine allocation of the aggregated order and we will by default not partially execute any order.
 If an error is identified in an allocation, a re-allocation may be made for an aggregated order.